Stuycs-K/project03-final-9-linr-wue/README.md

 They should then type in the entries with commas in between and no spaces.
 For example, if there are 5 columns, the entries to be added would be "a,b,c,d,e".

-## Deleting a row/column/cell
+## Deleting a row//cell

-To delete a row/column: the syntax would be **"delete -(row/col) (row/col #)"**.
+To delete a row/column: the syntax would be **"delete -row (row #)"**.
 This will delete the row or column.

 To delete a cell, just apply the syntax for a cell.

-## Updating a row/column/cell
+## Updating a row/cell

-To update a row/column: the syntax would be **"update -(row/col) (row/col #)"**.
+To update a row/column: the syntax would be **"update -(row) (row #)"**.
 The user will then be prompted to add the entries for the row.
 The user will have to fill out an entire row for the data.
 They should then type in the entries with commas in between and no spaces.

 To update a cell, just apply the syntax for a cell and only type one entry.